codership/documentation/galeracluster/source/kb/index.rst

       When you have ``wsrep_debug`` turned ``ON``, you may occasionally see a message noting that a commit has failed due to reason ``3``.

+   .. rst-class:: rubric-2 list-sub-header
+   .. rubric:: :doc:`kb-trouble-illegal-mix-of-collations`

+   .. rst-class:: list-stats

+      Length: 240 words; Pub: Oct 2024; Revised: Oct 2024

+   .. rst-class:: list-abstract

+      A mismatch in collations used in incoming replication and the table structure in the node itself causes an error.

 .. _`kb-trouble-splits-topology`:
 .. container:: banner